DiskFrame/disk.frame/cran-comments.md

-## Submission for v0.3.2
+## Submission for v0.3.3
-* Removed usage of proc/meminfo inline with CRAN policy
+* Removed usage bloom-filter which was causing issues with solaris

 ## Test environments
 * local Windows 10 Pro install, R 3.6.2